nickvanschoten/nickvanschoten.github.io/README.md

 ### **2. Land Use Trade Offs Model (LUTO2)** 🌳
 Geospatial land use optimisation model developed to create sustainable land use pathways that factor in geographical, social, environmental and climate constraints.
 Key Contributions:
-- Development of five agricultural management solutions, enabling modelling of sustainable land management decisions and policy analysis.
+- Development of five agricultural management solution bundles, enabling modelling of sustainable land management decisions and policy analysis.
-- Implementation of solar PV and wind energy generation module (in progress).
+- Implementation of solar PV and wind renewable energy generation module.
-- Integration with AusTIMES energy and emissions outputs to ensure coherent pathways.
+- Linking with AusTIMES energy and emissions outputs to ensure internally consistent energy, land use and emissions sustainability pathways
+- Devised methodology for deriving sequestration cost curves directly from LUTO2 sensitivity analysis outputs

 🔗 [Project Repository](https://github.com/land-use-trade-offs/luto-2.0)